Doctor insights on:

 Why Is My Collarbone Thickened And Jutting Out

 I have a severe bone bruise on my ac, along with thickening of the tendons and nerves and fluid under my collarbone, I am a cna doing a lot of lifting?

 It's : Normal for them to be prominent especially if you are lean or if you just don't have body fat in that area ...Read more

 Can you help me, I broke my collarbone about 13 months ago and im just curious should I take the plate out?

 This question: Is best for the surgeon who treated you.
-A unknown doctor on the internet simply doesn't have adequate information to be making recommendations.
+An unknown doctor on the internet simply doesn't have adequate information to be making recommendations.
 Take care. ...Read more

 - Talk to a doctor online

-- Why does a lot of my hair fall out?
+- Why does my 5th metatarsal stick out?

-- Why is my hair falling out in the shower?
+- Why is my hair falling out in clumps?

-- Why my hair is falling out at a young age?
+- Why is my eyebrow hair falling out?

-- Why is my hair dry and falling out?
+- Why is my face itchy and breaking out?

 - Why is my girlfriends hair falling out?